 The Most Independent Option: Hire A Car

-The driving routes to the city are quite straightforward, and the turn-offs are well signposted.
-However, keep in mind that many of the hotels in the city will charge you for parking.
+The roads leading into the city are easy to navigate, and exits are marked.
+However, many of the city's hotels will charge you for parking, so plan accordingly.

 The Fastest Option: Taxi

 Taking a cab from the airport to your accommodation is the most time-efficient option.

 As soon as you're ready, it will take off and head in the direction you specify.
 Taxi stands are located on the ground level outside of Terminal 1 and between Terminals 3 and 2 at the airport.
 Look at this calculator for an approximate taxi fare to your hotel.

 A limo service is a great option if you want to make an entrance in Melbourne that will be remembered.
 The cost of a limo ride in Melbourne can vary from $80 to $150, depending on the vehicle you select and your final destination inside the city.
 Though it may be a bit of a splurge, this is a great way to celebrate a momentous event!